 The Spring Lake Ranch approach is one of teamwork.

-Residents have a clinical team leader, a house advisor, and a resident advocate that make up their team, which brings a depth of therapy that residents value greatly.
+Residents have a clinical team leader, a house advisor, and a case manager that make up their team, which brings a depth of therapy that residents value greatly.
 In weekly review meetings, this group supports the resident in creating an action plan with goals and strategies specific to their needs.
 Through working with a consistent advising team familiar with each resident, and with input from the community, residents learn to recognize and manage the symptoms of illness and the hallmarks of addiction, acquiring the tools to reduce the impact of these forces on their lives.

 Over time, the resident becomes more responsible for recognizing triggers and managing the stresses of life.
 The more involved and informed a resident is in the course of their treatment, the more likely they will be able to use this experience beyond the Ranch to realize the dream of a richer life.